cangjie2020/TriPScan/README.md

 Furthermore, we can calculate the changes in translation efficiency of the genes at these differential ribosome stalling sites

+## The main functions

+1)extractGeneInfo : Extract genome information

+2)diff_AC : Identifying differential tRNA-index

+3)EPA_res : Extract codon information at E, P, and A sites for each RPF from ribo-seq data

+4)tRNA_diff_peak : Combine the results of EPA_res and diff_AC to identify the differential peaks caused by tRNA

+5)TE_peak : To calculate the translation efficiency of differentially expressed peaks (diff-peak) genes

 ## Dependencies

 TriPScan requires R version \>= 3.3.0 and the following packages: